See our '2026 Sauna & Ice Bath Brochure'

 About 100-200ml per pour is plenty.
 You want enough for a satisfying burst of steam, not so much that water pools and drips down through the gaps.

 Multiple small pours beat one big splash.
-Wait 30 seconds to a minute between rounds to let the rocks cool down.
+Wait 30 seconds to a minute between rounds to allow the rocks to cool.
 Patrick calls this “letting the stones breathe” – and yes, he says it in a tone that suggests I should have known this intuitively.
 I did not.

 Warm water, not cold.